Incredible Wooden Clogs On Trend Just a Few Decades Back

 “In winter we wore wooden clogs.
 Wooden shoes provided excellent insulation.”, he says while climbing down an attic ladder with a block of wood in his hands. „The most popular types of wood. used in making wooden clogs were poplar, lime, birch and any other softwood.”

-He is the kind of man who knows everything about anything: he is as good at building houses and digging wells, as he is at making different objects, from barrels to weaving looms.
-We are inside of a barn in the front yard, where he organized a little workshop.
+He is the kind of man who knows everything about anything: he is as good at building houses and digging wells, as he is at making different objects, from barrels to making a wooden rake and weaving looms.
+We are inside a barn in the front yard, where he organized a little workshop.

 A flock of hens graze among the green grass, still wet from a rain shower.
 Their clucking adds to an image of an appeased, serene rural scenery.
 Right up front stands the house that he built himself and, nearby the front porch, is a 65 ft deep fountain with ice cold water.
 It’s so nice to be here on a searing summer day, serving a refreshing glass of water in the shade of a grape arbor.